Support for centres affected by the conflict in the Middle East

 This page brings together the latest updates and guidance to help you navigate upcoming teaching, learning and assessment activity.

-We’ll continue to contact you directly if anything changes that affects your centre, but you can always check back here for the most up to date information.
+We’ll continue to contact you directly if anything changes that affects your centre, but you can always check back here for the most up-to-date information.

 Frequently asked questions